abhiwand/atk/doc/source/ad_inst_ta1.rst

 It will query Cloudera Manager for the necessary configuration values and create a new 'application.conf' file based on the 'application.conf.tpl' file.
-The script will also fully configure the local PostgreSQL installation to work with the |TA| server.
+The script will also fully configure the local PostgreSQL installation to work with the |PACKAGE| server.

-To configure the |TA| installation, do this:
+To configure the |PACKAGE| installation, do this:

 .. code::